Welcome to our farm

 Floral bouquets are on the mind for many with Valentine’s Day fast approaching.
 But instead of the classic dozen red roses or pink carnations, we’re thinking all the way to summer.
 We’re dreaming of buckets of sunflowers, zinnias, cosmos, celosia, asters, and so many...

 Happy New Year!
 Here at the farm we are busy crop planning, ordering seeds, and getting excited for this coming season.
 That’s right, this January thaw has us thinking ahead to spring plantings and summer days when the harvest is in full swing.
 It’s never too early to...

 We are proud to be the oldest active certified organic farm in the state of New Hampshire!

 Check out our

-Stay tuned for some exciting pop-up events coming this summer!
+Stay tuned for some exciting pop-up events coming in 2024!

 Pick Your Own